Eng100/Color-Mania/ReadME.txt

 3. Diagnostics is in depth and analyzes the number of levels completed without hints a long with other metrics
 4. Color-Mania feels this is a very rich feature within our game.

-BUGS FIXED
-1. Our game does not crash when the user enters their name early anymore
-2.

 RECOGNIZED BUGS:
 1. The frame rate on a Mac computer is much slower, and hence the player moves slower.

 ** Disclaimer: Image Initialization code uses functions used in discussion; however, because these are pygame functions the code is standard - almost none is purely pasted (all are typed by us see bottom for explanation).
 Techniques used to develop game such as passing a vector of strings to create a level were adopted by observation of other games - no code was copied